openobserve/openobserve-docs/docs/storage.md

 This will migrate metadata.

-If you are using kubernets please change the image tag to `debug` version, like `v0.10.0` the debug tag is: `public.ecr.aws/zinclabs/openobserve:v0.10.0-debug`
+If you are using kubernetes please change the image tag to `debug` version, like `v0.10.0` the debug tag is: `public.ecr.aws/zinclabs/openobserve:v0.10.0-debug`

 Then you can login into the pod and run the command.